Mike Johnston (ice hockey): Portland Winterhawks (2016–2024)

+On October 6, 2023, Johnston secured his 500th WHL win in a 4–1 victory over the Everett Silvertips in Portland making him the 11th coach in WHL history to achieve the milestone.
+Johnston led the Winterhawks to a 48–15–0 record for the 2023–24 season and advanced to the WHL championship where they were swept by the Moose Jaw Warriors 4–0.
+Following their 48-win campaign, Johnston was named U.S. Division Executive of the Year and the U.S. Division WHL Coach of the Year, making him a finalist for the Lloyd Saunders Memorial Trophy and the Dunc McCallum Memorial Trophy.

+On July 22, 2024, Johnston announced he would be stepping down as head coach to focus on his front office duties as the hockey club's vice president and general manager.

 Personal life

 Johnston played hockey for Brandon University in Manitoba and Acadia University in Nova Scotia, and holds a master's degree in Coaching Science from Acadia University.

 Johnston and his wife Myrna have two children, Gabby and Adam, who serves as a scout for the Portland Winterhawks.

 Johnston is the uncle of professional hockey players, Ryan Johnston and Rebecca Johnston.